timsherrell/azure-network-protocols/README.md

   <img src="https://github.com/timsherrell/azure-network-protocols/assets/144177449/91464230-49c0-4d4f-af67-1e22d0803dca" />
 </p>
 <p>
-  Click more choices to sign in with the credentials you created in Azure when you created your Windows 10 virtual machine.
+  Click more choices to sign in with the credentials we created in Azure when you created our Windows 10 virtual machine.
 </p>
 <p>
   <img src="https://github.com/timsherrell/azure-network-protocols/assets/144177449/57c535cd-7487-4a50-a94d-c3b389569b95" />